rickh94/rickhenry.dev/src/blog/posts/2023-06-28-old-app-new-tech.md

 autoplay video ad, and newsletter pop-ups…I mean they expect reload-free operation that feels like using an app on their phone, which means AJAX!
 Yay javascript :|

 But there is an alternative.
-Popularize through sheer force of meme (and incredible technology), [HTMX](https://htmx.org/) allows you to dynamically swap parts of your html page by making special requests (that it builds for you from html attributes) and then sending html partials back to the client in response.
+Popularized through sheer force of meme (and incredible technology), [HTMX](https://htmx.org/) allows you to dynamically swap parts of your html page by making special requests (that it builds for you from html attributes) and then sending html partials back to the client in response.
 So